-- 1. Data could be intercepted if not using HTTPS by MITM attacks. - Browser history stores the user's information.
-If the URL has session IDs, pins or tokens that don't expire (or have low entropy), they can be stolen. - 3.
-Search engines store URLs as they are found in pages - HTTP servers (e.g. Apache, Nginx), usually write the requested URL, including the query string, to unencrypted log files (e.g. access\log)
+- 1. Data could be intercepted if not using HTTPS by MITM attacks. - 2.
+Browser history stores the user's information.
+If the URL has session IDs, pins or tokens that don't expire (or have low entropy), they can be stolen.

+'''

-req, \ := http.NewRequest("GET", "http://mycompany.com/api/mytoken?api\key=000s3cr3t@
+req, := http.NewRequest("GET", "http://mycompany.com/api/mytoken?api

+key=000s3cr3t00 0", nil)

+'''

-If your web application tries to get information from a third-party website using your api\key, it could be stolen if anyone is listening within your network or if you're using a Proxy.
-This is due to the lack of HTTPS.
+If you web application tries to get information from a third-party website using your api_key , it could be stolen if anyone is listening within your network.
+This is due to the lack of HTTPS and the parameters being passed through GET.
+Also, if your web application has links to the example site: